San José City College is thrilled to announce that its Student Center is getting a new name!

 SJCC’s Inspiring Chang Scholars Give Back to Communities

 Lots of San José City College’s dedicated staff contributed greatly in presenting the resolution for the renaming of the Student Center.
-Tran, Laura Adachi (Executive Director of the SJECC District Foundation) and Roland Montemayor (Vice President of Student Affairs at SJCC) played particularly key roles in the process.
+Tran, Lauri Adachi (Executive Director of the SJECC District Foundation) and Roland Montemayor (Vice President of Student Affairs at SJCC) played particularly key roles in the process.

 In the board meeting, Tran spoke about the immensely positive impact this scholarship has had on Chang Scholars over the years.
 “The Chang Scholarship represents far more than a payment made to support a student’s education.
 For many of our SJCC transfer students, the Chang scholarship has helped to inspire and transform their lives in meaningful ways that transcend the classroom.
 And coupled with our students’ resiliency and determination, the Chang scholarship continues to help our students change our community and our world for the better one student at a time,” Tran said.